 A UN convoy arrived on Friday after an uneasy ceasefire came into effect after the implementation of a truce discussed at peace talks in Switzerland last week.

 An expected delivery of humanitarian aid and food has been delayed until Saturday.

 Speaking to Syrian state television, Homs governor Talal al-Barazi said the atmosphere was "positive" ahead of the operation which began around midday.

-Al Jazeera's Nisreen El-Shamayleh, reporting on the evacuation from neighbouring Lebanon, said it was delayed due to logistical and technical reasons, including security concerns.
+Al Jazeera's Nisreen El-Shamayleh, reporting from neighbouring Lebanon, said it was delayed due to logistical and technical reasons, including security concerns.

 The besieged city remained largely quiet later on Friday, adding to hopes the truce would continue long enough for the initial evacuation to be completed, but there were reports of a shooting.

-Al Jazeera's Mysa Khalaf, also reporting from Lebanon, said the Syrian Observatory for Human Rights, a UK-based monitoring group that opposes Assad, said a government sniper fired twice on the evacuees, injuring a man.
+Al Jazeera's Mysa Khalaf, also reporting from Lebanon, said the Syrian Observatory for Human Rights, a UK-based monitoring group that opposes President Bashar al-Assad, said a government sniper fired twice on the evacuees, injuring a man.

 She reported, however, that al-Mayadeen television, which is close to the Damascus government, said that the man was wounded by rebels inside the opposition-held Old Homs districts of the city.

 Some expressed concern over the fact that, while women and children would be evacuated, men in rebel-held Old Homs between the ages of 15 to 55 would have to register and "regularise their status", which is similar to surrender.